ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

   * SDL_ttf
   * freetype
   * build essentials
-  * lua5.2 and liblua5.2 - Only necessary if compiling with lua.
+  * liblua 5.4, lua5.2 and liblua5.2 - Only necessary if compiling with lua.
 Versions 5.1, 5.2 and 5.3 are supported.
   * libsdl2-mixer-dev - Used if compiling with sound support.

 Install: